 A private, Jan.
-12 letter to the Interior’s Deputy Secretary David Bernhardt — signed by Mead and Colorado Governor John Hickenlooper, then co-chairmen of the Western Governors Association — expressed disappointment that the states were neither consulted nor alerted to an Interior order with significant effect on how states manage the bird.
+12 letter to the Interior’s Deputy Secretary David Bernhardt — signed by Mead and Colorado Governor John Hickenlooper, co-chairmen of the Western Governors' Association's Sage Grouse Task Force — expressed disappointment that the states were neither consulted nor alerted to an Interior order with significant effect on how states manage the bird.

 Their concerns were rooted more in the lack of collaboration than the final outcome, though changes could have impacts on both the bird’s management and states’ economic interests, according to documents obtained through a public records request in Oregon by the Western Values Project and shared with the Star-Tribune.